#1 Alternative to Meta Workplace.

 How can companies improve internal communication?

-Whether you already have an existing internal communication policy that simply isn't working, or you're just getting started with the topic - you'll quickly realize that successful communication can't be designed on a whiteboard.
+Whether you already have an existing internal communication policy that simply isn't working, or you're just getting started with the topic - you'll quickly realise that successful communication can't be designed on a whiteboard.
 After all, it's about the exchange between people - one of the most complex tasks there is.

 Therefore, you should understand internal communication as an iterative process that needs to be continuously improved and adapted to new challenges.
 Follow these tips for success: